8 Best Tips to Quit Smoking for Good

 8. Follow a healthy diet and exercise plan.

 It is common for people to gain weight after they quit smoking.
 Healthy lifestyle choices can prevent this.
 Even if you do gain a little bit of weight, being a few pounds heavier is far healthier than your smoking habit.

-If all of this sounds difficult go back to tip No. 1: Remember why you want to quit and think about the benefits.
+If all of this sounds difficult go back to tip number one: Remember why you want to quit and think about the benefits.

 4 Great Reasons to Quit Now!